Piano Talk Maintenance Tips Purchasing Guide

 The piano will be closely examined.
 The action is pulled for visual inspection; torque readings are taken to determine the pin block's ability to maintain a normal tuning procedure; the ribs, soundboard, bridges and strings are observed and condition noted, as well as the condition of the finish and case parts.

 As a result, a fully detailed report is compiled.
 This report will advise the owner of the approximate original purchase price and current worth, and what it's enhanced value would be with restoration.
-There will be no question whether the instrument is, or is not, worth the financial investment.
-Detailed information is also included regarding the rebuilding process, choosing a rebuilder, and background on our facility.
-This evaluation will also prove useful for purposes of insurance and resale.
+There will be no question whether the instrument is, or is not, worth the financial investment.This evaluation will also prove useful for purposes of insurance and resale.

-The package includes a contract detailing all work to be effected and the final cost of the restoration.
 Contact us by phone or email at appraise@onestipiano.com to arrange an appointment.

 Go to Top

-Appraisals for Insurance or Resale
+Appraisals for Insurance, Purchase or Resale

 Time: 1 Hour (approximate)